-The Planning Commission (Commission) has received and reviewed the proposed Categorical Exemption pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA, and finds that:
+The Zoning Administrator has received and reviewed the proposed Categorical Exemption pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA, and finds that:

-- Because of the minimal construction and limited operations, the project is categorically exempt from the California Environmental Quality Act ("CEQA") under Section 15303, Class 3 (New Construction or Conversion of Small Structures) and Appendix B of Napa County's Local Procedures for Implementing the California Environmental Quality Act under Class 3: New Construction or Conversion of Small Structures, #10 for the construction and operation of small wineries, other agricultural processing facilities, and farm management uses. - 2.
+- Because of the minimal construction and limited operations, the project is categorically exempt from the California Environmental Quality Act ("CEQA") under Section 15301, Class 1 Minor Alterations to Existing Facilities and Section 15303, Class 3 New Construction or Conversion of Small Structures which may be found in the guidelines for the implementation of the California Environmental Quality Act at 14 CCR §15301 and §15303. - 2.
 The site of this proposed project is not on any of the lists of hazardous waste sites enumerated under Government Code Section 65962.5 and is not within the boundaries of any airport land use plan. - 3.
-The Secretary of the Commission is the custodian of the records of the proceedings on which this decision is based.
+The Zoning Administrator is the custodian of the records of the proceedings on which this decision is based.
 The records are located at the Napa County Planning, Building & Environmental Services Department, 1195 Third Street, Second Floor, Napa, California.